Exceeded GA's 10M hits data limit, now what? Matomo has the answers

 We’ll get back to helping Mark in a minute.
 For now let’s go over why this was such a dilemma for him.

-In order to resolve this data limits issue, one of the solutions was for him to upgrade to Google Analytics 360, which meant shelling out USD150,000 per year for their unlimited hits per month option.
+In order to resolve this data limits issue, one of the solutions was for him to upgrade to Google Analytics 360, which meant shelling out USD150,000 per year for their 1 billion hits per month option.
 Going from free to USD150,000 was too much of a stretch for a growing company.

 “Your data volume (1XXM hits) exceeds the limit of 10M hits per month …”, what did this message mean?